Find Affordable College Courses

 Manchester, NH

 The in-demand bachelor’s degree programs at Saint Anselm College helped the school earn the #5 place on this year’s ranking of the most popular history schools in New Hampshire.
-Located in the medium-sized suburb of Manchester, St. Anselm College is a private not-for-profit school with a small student population.
+Located in the medium-sized suburb of Manchester, St. Anselm College is a private not-for-profit college with a small student population.

 About 28% of the students majoring in history at the school are women while 72% are male.